Hat of Flight

 Examples:Anime and Manga

-- Doraemon: the Take-copter, which is so iconic that it's one of the few recurring tools even if technically its functionality is covered by other gadgets.
+- T he Take-copter from Doraemon, which is so iconic that it's one of the few recurring tools even if technically its functionality is covered by other gadgets.

 - In To Love-Ru, Lala's hat has giant bat wings and allows her to fly.
 Her entire costume (hat included) is a shapechanging robot named Peke, so the antigravity may come from the entire costume, rather than just the hat.
 Her Magnet-bot technology, which sticks things or people together would also allow the hat to stay on.

-- The Argentinian comic (and a cartoon) Hijitus has the titular hero use a magical hat (about as big as himself) to transform into a Flying Brick.
+- The Argentinian comic (and a cartoon) Hijitus has the eponymous hero use a magical hat (about as big as himself) to transform into a Flying Brick.

 - The eponymous beanie in the children's book Isabella Propeller and the Magic Beanie.